WonderTools/Eagle/Eagle/features.md

 To be Done|None|record the logs in the inmemory database To be Done|None|Implement an api to get test logs
-To be Done|None|Get the TestSuite result similar to TestCase To be Done|None|low priority - Implement the id generation.
+To be Done|None|Get the TestSuite result similar to TestCase To be Done|None|low priority - Have a config to switch between development mode and execute Mode To be Done|None|low priority - Implement the id generation.
 The id generation has to url encoded value of the full name To be Done|None|low priority - Evaluate if engine should be instantiated onces or multiple times To be Done|None|low priority - Scheduled tests as event should be transimitted